aws/aws-cdk/packages/@aws-cdk/aws-s3-deployment/README.md

 > __Status: Experimental__

-This library allows populating an S3 bucket with the contents of a .zip file from another S3 bucket or from local disk.
+This library allows populating an S3 bucket with the contents of .zip files from other S3 buckets or from local disk.

 The following example defines a publicly accessible S3 bucket with web hosting enabled and populates it from a local directory on disk.